cits4407/assignment1/README.md

 periodically.

-Make sure you do ***not*** store your code in a *public* GitHub repository – that breaches the University's roles on Academic Conduct.
+Make sure you do ***not*** store your code in a *public* GitHub repository – that breaches the University's rules on Academic Conduct.

 Good luck!